kaist-cp/hazardflow/doc/docs/tutorial/masked_merge.md

 * We can think of a valid-ready Interface as a valid interface `Valid<P>` with an extra ready signal (Boolean value) in its resolver.
 * The transfer happens only when the payload is `Some(P)`, and the ready signal in the resolver is `true`.
 * We can represent the ingress interface type as `[Vr<u32>; N]`.
-* For more information about the valid-ready interface please refer to the [valid-ready interface](../lang/interface.md#valid-ready).
+* For more information about the valid-ready interface please refer to the [valid-ready interface](../lang/interface.md#vrh).
 * For more information about the compound interface type, please refer to the [compound interface section](../lang/interface.md#compound-interface).
-The Masked Merge combinator egress interface is also a valid-ready interface `I<Self::EH, { Dep::Demanding }>`.
+The Masked Merge combinator egress interface is also a valid-ready hazard interface `I<Self::EH, { Dep::Demanding }>`.
 * We define the egress hazard as `type EH = VrH<(P, U<{ clog2(N) }>), Array<bool, N>>`.
   * The payload type is a tuple type.
     * `Opt<P>` contains the real data we want to send through the wires.